Cover photo: Dawid Ryski for Coffee Art Calendar

 But (again), can you taste it?

 Let’s be honest with ourselves for a second.
 If you were presented with two cups of coffee, one graded with a score of 75 and the other with a score of 85, would you be able to tell the difference?
-Sure, there are people that have a developed palate and can dissect a cup to perfection.
+Sure, some people have a developed palate and can dissect a cup to perfection.
 But a vast majority of us are not quite there yet, so we need a little help to appreciate specialty coffee (or in simple words: someone needs to tell us we’re drinking awesome coffee).
 You can argue with that, but at GOAT STORY we have learned that the hard way; with years of experience in the coffee business, our coffee egos have taken quite a blow after attending a sensory course.
-It’s a never ending learning process.
+It’s a never-ending learning process.

-Third wave and specialty coffee
+Third-wave and specialty coffee

-Specialty coffee and third wave coffee have been often used interchangeably.
-But (again a but …), let’s dig a bit more into third wave.
+Specialty coffee and third-wave coffee have been often used interchangeably.
+But (again a but …), let’s dig a bit more into the third wave.
 We see the third wave of coffee not as light roasts and coffee shops that offer specialty coffee (even if most of them do), but rather as a movement that puts coffee drinking into context.
 A barista in a third wave coffee shop will offer you insight into the cup of coffee you’re being served.
-Learning about its origin, the farmers that worked their a** off to produce it, how the coffee was processed.
+Learning about its origin, the farmers that worked hard to produce it, how the coffee was processed.
 They’ll let you know how (and why so) the coffee was roasted.
 All of which will happen while the barista will do his final magic with the beans – brewing you a cup of coffee for you to enjoy.

 Bottom line – a cup of perfectly brewed 90+ coffee can easily be forgotten if the consumer does not understand its background.
 The core of specialty coffee is not its 80+ score.
 It’s the story of that coffee and how it is told.
 It’s where the third wave and specialty coffee join hands and give you the ultimate coffee experience you’re searching for.